oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-security-options-in-outlook/rule.md

 ---

-When you distribute important information by email all you can do is put "Do Not Forward this please".
+​When you distribute important information by email all you can do is put "Do Not Forward this please".
 Important corporate information should be protected better than this.

 ![ You can protect your email messages ](outlookIRM.jpg)